 I had a double espresso containing about 100mg of caffeine each morning during my pregnancy.
 The trick is, I never had a second coffee or drank soda, tea, or other caffeinated beverages.

-The truth: Set a limit around alcohol and caffeine during pregnancy and be smart about what you’re sipping.
+The truth: Set a limit around caffeine during pregnancy and be smart about what you’re sipping.

 You actually don’t.
 I see too many women using pregnancy as an excuse to overeat, eat more carbs and sugar, and to let the guardrails down around food guidelines they would normally follow.
 Meanwhile, their obstetricians give little to no guidance on what to eat to grow a healthy baby—they just tell them what to avoid, like alcohol, unpasteurized dairy products, and raw fish, further perpetuating one of the biggest pregnancy myths.